Interfering with the Reporting of Domestic Violence

 There are two cases involved.
 The underlying domestic violence case and the interfering with DV case.
 If you win the underlying DV case, you also win the interfering with the reporting of DV case.
 If the underlying DV case is not won, the interfering case can still be won and defended separately.

 It is a good idea to avoid speaking with the alleged victim, law enforcement, and really anybody else about what happened.
-A criminal defense attorney can carefully tell your side of the story.
+An attorney experienced with domestic violence can carefully tell your side of the story.

-At Beckwith DV Law, we have a proven track record for defending all charges that relate to domestic violence.
-We fight charges in Puget Sound courts that include Seattle, Bellevue, Everett, Tacoma, and Olympia, WA.
+At Beckwith DV Law, we have a proven track record for successfully defending all charges that relate to domestic violence.
+We fight charges in Puget Sound courts that include Seattle, Bellevue, Everett, Tacoma, Kent, Bremerton, & Olympia, WA.

 Call us today for a free consultation.